ClickHouse/ClickHouse/docs/en/query_language/functions/url_functions.md

 ### domain

 Gets the domain.
-Cut scheme by substring '://'.
-Size of cutted scheme is less than 16 bytes.
-Scheme correctness is not checked.
+Cut scheme with size less than 16 bytes.

 ### domainWithoutWWW